renovatebot/renovate/docs/usage/configuration-options.md

 - Proprietary file formats or conventions
 - Popular file formats not yet supported as a manager by Renovate

-Currently we only have one custom manager.
+Currently we only have two custom managers.
 The `regex` manager which is based on using Regular Expression named capture groups.
+The `jsonata` manager which is based on using JSONata queries.

-You must have a named capture group matching (e.g. `(?<depName>.*)`) _or_ configure its corresponding template (e.g. `depNameTemplate`) for these fields:
+You must have capture/extract the following three fields _or_ configure its corresponding template (e.g. `depNameTemplate`) for these fields:

 - `datasource`
 - `depName` and / or `packageName`
 - `currentValue`

-Use named capture group matching _or_ set a corresponding template.
 We recommend you use only _one_ of these methods, or you'll get confused.

 We recommend that you also tell Renovate what `versioning` to use.
 If the `versioning` field is missing, then Renovate defaults to using `semver` versioning.

-For more details and examples about it, see our [documentation for the `regex` manager](modules/manager/regex/index.md).
+For more details and examples about it, see our documentation for the [`regex` manager](modules/manager/regex/index.md) and the [`JSONata` manager](modules/manager/jsonata/index.md).
 For template fields, use the triple brace `{{{ }}}` notation to avoid Handlebars escaping any special characters.

 <!-- prettier-ignore -->